 The Truth About Amul Cheese: Is It Good For Your Health?

-So, let’s begin with the ingredients in Amul cheese.
+What are the ingredients in Amul cheese?

 • Common salt: Common salt, also known as sodium chloride, is an important component of cheese, as it helps to control the growth of bacteria and prevents mold formation.
 It also enhances the flavor of cheese and helps to preserve it.